leoreigoto/ObesityPrediction/README.md

-# ObesityPrediction
-This repository is a toy example for some ML algorithms for Obesity Prediction.
+### Machine Learning Model for Obesity Level Prediction

+<b>Objective</b>

+Develop a toy machine learning model to predict levels of obesity based on a publicly available dataset.
+This model aims to demonstrate the potential of machine learning in assessing health risks and guiding preventive measures.

+<b>Technologies and Tools</b>

+Python, machine learning, classification task

-The actual dataset uses SMOTE technique to increase it's data.
+The dataset uses SMOTE technique to increase it's data without giving the original data.
 This isn't advisable because it generates the following issues:

 <TO_DO>